 |Filling their emotional love bucket||Keeping the bitchy beast down with continuous use of your strategy|

 |In love experience||The early days of your relationship before the bitchy beast emerges to make things difficult|

 Good luck figuring out which of the five strategies will tame your partner’s bitchy beast.
-And hopefully, you get lucky in that it’s one of the easier ones.
+Hopefully you get lucky and discover it’s one of the easier ones.

 Once you’ve figured it out and started deploying it, you shouldn’t need any luck anymore.
 Enjoy a happy relationship.

-And if worst comes to worst and something’s not clear or not working, suck it up and read The 5 Love Languages.
+Worst comes to worst, if something’s not clear or not working, suck it up and read The 5 Love Languages.